Table Of Contents

 Shifting left refers to bringing the testing stage of the software development life cycle (SDLC) earlier into the process.
 By doing so, teams become more collaborative and share information as quickly and frequently as possible.

-Shifting left in testing and QA refers to the earlier integration of testing operations with information gathering, design, and development requirements.
-Shift left takes care of issues when they arise and ensures fewer flaws later in the SDLC.
+Shift left software testing and QA refers to the earlier integration of testing operations with information gathering, design, and development requirements.
+The shift left takes care of issues when they arise and ensures fewer flaws later in the SDLC.

 When testing is scheduled at the end of the development process, any issues that do appear are usually more challenging to resolve.
 Because all the code has been written, the only way to fix the problem is to overhaul the software and rewrite the code completely.
 As a result, costs rise, and the time to market lengthens significantly.

 The sooner bugs are fixed, the better.
-Shift-left testing involves a process that allows developers to find bugs quickly and frequently.
-The easiest bugs to correct are those found when the developers write or review code, since these code blocks are small and easy to manage.
+Shift-left testing involves a process that allows quality assurance engineers to find bugs quickly and frequently.
+The easiest bugs to correct are those found when developers write or review code since these code blocks are small and easy to manage.

 After being combined with the primary development branch, the scope of the code increases, as does the amount of time it takes to hunt for errors.
 In this approach, quality assurance engineers will act more like specialists, providing their expertise and guidance from the start of the SDLC to completion.

-By implementing the left-shift testing approach, organizations can place quality as a top priority from the outset of a project and work to uncover flaws as early as possible in the life cycle.
+By implementing the left-shift testing approach, organizations can prioritize quality from the outset of a project and work to uncover flaws as early as possible in the life cycle.
 The following are some of the significant advantages of shifting left.

 -